 Now it's very rare for Chinese to offer sacrifices to the God of the Kitchen Stove, let alone greet him back from heaven.

-The legend went that the God of the Poor was the son of King Zhuan Yu.
-He was very short and thin, and was fond of dressing in rags and drinking porridge.
+The legend went that the God of the Poor was very short and thin, and was fond of dressing in rags and drinking porridge.
 Even though folk sent him new clothes, he would first tear them and then wear them.
 As a result, folk would send him off to heaven rather than see him in rags on the earth on the 6th day of the Spring Festival.